 Titles of books that form a larger body of work may be put in quotation marks if the name of the book series is italicized.

 Let’s say you want to write the title of an article or book chapter.
 Should you italicize it?
-For shorter pieces of work or works that don’t stand alone but are part of a greater whole, you should use quotation marks.
+For shorter pieces of work or works that don’t stand alone but are part of a greater whole, you should use quotation marks for titles.
 See the examples below:

 Punctuating titles can cause trouble for some writers, but the rule is actually quite simple: If the punctuation is part of the title, include it in the italics or quotation marks.
 If it’s not part of the title, make sure it’s outside the italics or quotation marks.